heptarch/heptarch.github.io/drafts/demon.md

   </p>

 *1872.* In the Beethoven Rooms of 27 Harley
-Street, University College, a shy, gaunt youth grins at the assembled bluestockings.
+Street, University College, an intense assembled bluestockings.
 "Thermodynamics"---he pauses for dramatic effect---" Thaddeus S. C. Lowe